abpframework/abp/docs/en/UI/Angular/Password-Complexity-Indicator.md

   }
 }
 ```
-- In PasswordComplexityIndicatorService we set default values for complexity indicator bar.
+- In PasswordComplexityIndicatorService set default values for complexity indicator bar.
 These are;
   - regex
   - colors
   - texts
 - Make sure these values length are equal (In our example we have **5** tests/colors/texts).
-- We have only one method validatePassword which we pass password as an argument.
+- `PasswordComplexityIndicatorService` has only one method validatePassword which we pass password as an argument.
 At the end this method will return the properties of the complexity bar.
 # Component

 ```ts